1sgomes1/my-website/README.md

 This is a test website for learning.
 Go GitHub!

-Edit on example branch.
+Now editing on update-readme branch

-Now editing on update-readme branch.
+Updated locally